Migrating to Huawei Cloud DNS for Domain Name Resolution

 Scenarios

-If you have registered a domain name and the domain name is being used on the Internet, you can change the current DNS service provider to Huawei Cloud DNS for domain name resolution.
+If you have registered a domain name that is being used on the Internet, you can change the current DNS service provider to Huawei Cloud DNS for domain name resolution.

 Process